nokia-eda/terraform-provider-oam-v1alpha1/docs/data-sources/threshold.md

 - `alarm` (Attributes) Alarm details for this threshold. (see [below for nested schema](#nestedatt--spec--alarm))
 - `enabled` (Boolean) Enable or disable this threshold.
 - `field` (String) Field to monitor for this threshold, for example `utilization`.
+Only a single field may be monitored per threshold.
+This field must be present in the table specified by the path.
+The field specified should be an integer field that can be compared to the specified thresholds.
+Nested fields are supported, for example `utilization.value` would monitor the value field inside of the nested object with key `utilization`.
 - `generate_overlay` (Boolean) Enable or disable generation of a topology overlay for this threshold.
+This functionality is only supported for paths in the .namespace.node table.
 - `name` (String) The name of this threshold.
 This name will be used to generate the alarm name, so should follow CamelCase conventions, e.g. VolumeUtilization.
 - `path` (String) Path to monitor for this threshold.
-This should be the full EDB path to the table containing the field you wish to trigger a threshold on.
+This should be the full EDB path (without keys) to the table containing the field you wish to trigger a threshold on.
 For example, to monitor the utilization field of the component volume table, you would use `.namespace.node.normal.components_eda_nokia_com.v1.controlmodule.volume`, and set field to `utilization`.
-- `resource` (Attributes) Which resource to associate with this threshold.
+- `resource` (Attributes) Manually assign a resource to associate with this threshold.
 This overrides the destination resource in alarms raised as a result of threshold breaches.
-By default a resource will attempt to be derived based on the monitored path. (see [below for nested schema](#nestedatt--spec--resource))
+By default a resource will be raised against the threshold resource itself. (see [below for nested schema](#nestedatt--spec--resource))
 - `thresholds` (Attributes) Severities and their associated values. (see [below for nested schema](#nestedatt--spec--thresholds))

 <a id="nestedatt--spec--alarm"></a>